 Waiting for his bus had induced idleness into the fat man.
 This had led to the carcasses of his friends being strewn around – Stuart, Lucy, and Dave.

-Now John realised the fat man had a severe addiction which he should be seeking medical attention for, but John was more intrigued by the bodies of his fallen friends.
+Now John realised the fat man had a severe addiction, but John was more intrigued by the bodies of his fallen friends.
 Gazing at them, he wondered if he had lived a worthy life.

 Once cooped up in a packet in the dark, he did not feel as if he had wasted himself.
 He knew his existence was of a good cigarette.